robpalacios1/AirBnB_clone_v2/README.md

 This is the first step towards building our first full web application: the AirBnB clone.

-A command interpreter to manage our Airbnb clone objects:
+A command interpreter to manage our Airbnb clone object:

 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…